Jcohen010/airbyte_dagster_dbt_project/README.md

 - ***MORE***

 ## Teaching Approach
 Unlike a lot of other “follow along” data engineering projects, I’m actually going to encourage you not to clone this repo onto your local machine.
 As this project emphasizes the development process of the infrastructure of a small scale data platform, I wrote the guide in a way that allows you to essentially start from scratch with your own blank project repo and execute the steps I myself followed that ultimately yielded this very repository.
+Another important note: the guide section below is not a step by step walkthrough; I find that projects that hold your hand throughout the development process greatly limit the value you can get from them.
+Expect to run into some errors or moments of uncertainty; the extra depth of understanding you will gain about the tools from the act of debugging their issues, consulting their documentation, etc., will be well worth it.

 With all that out of the way, let’s get started with the project outline.